 - If possible, change the medication that’s causing the dry mouth

-- Sipping water or melting ice in the mouth (don’t chew on ice!)
+- Sipping water or melting ice in the mouth – but don’t chew on the ice!

-- Application of vitamin E-containing ointment to dry lips
+- Application of vitamin E ointment to dry lips

-- For many of our Gilbert dental patients we make customized fluoride trays for use with remineralizing agents such as MI Paste.
+- Customized fluoride trays for use with remineralizing agents such as MI Paste.

-I was shopping at Wal-Mart last week in Gilbert and thought I’d share a photo of the products that we recommend to our Gilbert patients.
+While shopping at Wal-Mart last week, our dental team often takes photos of the products that we recommend to our Gilbert patients:

-The Biotene and ACT dry mouth rinses are great products and many of our Gilbert patients prefer to use them.
-Biotene’s dry mouth gel or spray is great to apply on the insides of your cheeks and gums prior to bedtime to reduce that dry mouth discomfort which often disrupts sleep.
+The Biotene® and ACT® dry mouth rinses are great products and many of our Gilbert patients prefer to use them.
+Biotene® dry mouth gel or spray is great to apply on the insides of your cheeks and gums prior to bedtime to reduce that dry mouth discomfort which often disrupts sleep.
 ACT has recently started making a dry mouth lozenge as well.